 How can you tell quickly if a piano is a spinet?
-A spinet will look something like these pianos.
-A pretty dependable guide is looking at the music rack.
+The pictures above should give you a pretty good clue.
+If not sure, another dependable guide is looking at the music rack.
 This is the mechanism that supports the back of the music, mounted in the center typically just above the keys.
 If at least half of the rack extends above the top of the instrument, that piano is likely a spinet.
 There are some older consoles where the rack is sometimes mounted higher than normal, so this quick glance method is not foolproof.

 Nameplate w/o Context Means Nothing

 Baldwin.
 Kohler & Campbell.
 Chickering.
 Hamilton.
 These are just four iconic brands that were once made in the United States but have more recently been manufactured in Indonesia and China.
 Even the finest Japanese piano manufacturers have shifted their production on cheaper models offshore to save on production cost.